 The competitive grant process was conducted by the Washington Department of Fish and Wildlife (WDFW) and the Chehalis Basin Lead Entity’s Habitat Work Group.
 Proposals were selected for funding by biologists, engineers, and habitat restoration professionals from WDFW, the U.S. Fish and Wildlife Service, the Quinault Indian Nation, and a representative of the Chehalis Basin Lead Entity’s citizen advisory committee.
 The state Recreation and Conservation Office (RCO) is administering the funds and overseeing the projects.

 For additional information about these restoration projects, please see WDFW’s April 4, 2016 News Release.

-During 2018 and 2019, large-scale restoration projects will be designed in five sub-basins of the Chehalis River Basin.
-These include: the Newaukum, South Fork Chehalis, Skookumchuck, Satsop, and Wynoochee River Basins.
+In 2018 and 2019, large-scale restoration projects are being designed in five sub-basins of the Chehalis River Basin: the Newaukum, South Fork Chehalis, Skookumchuck, Satsop, and Wynoochee Rivers.
 These sub-basins were chosen through a rigorous scientific process because of their potential to increase salmon abundance with restoration actions.
 Projects will be developed in collaboration with willing landowners where there is a high likely benefit to salmon.